brandonmanke/web-scraper-prnt.sc/README.md

 ##Future plans

 I plan on hopefully improving the runtime of the entire program, but we will see what happens.
 I will mainly be focused on pulling the image and displaying it in the browser. ~~(I plan on implementing node modules in browser with [Browserify](http://browserify.org/))~~.
-Until the I am completely open to suggestions of what to do and what not to do.
+Until then I am completely open to suggestions of what to do and what not to do.